laurabolwell/gwent-paddleboarders/README.md

 - [Favicon.io](favicon.io) used to create favicon.
 - [Am I Responsive?](https://ui.dev/amiresponsive) used to show the website on a range of devices.
 - [Hover.css](https://ianlunn.github.io/Hover/) used to create hover effects for the navbar.
+- [Birme](https://www.birme.net/) used to convert images to webp format.

 ## Testing